hyp3rd/hypercache/README.md

 )
 ```

-Use your preferred OpenTelemetry SDK setup for exporters and processors in production; the example uses no-op providers for simplicity.
+Use your preferred OpenTelemetry SDK setup for exporters and processors in production; the snippet uses no-op providers for simplicity.

 ### Eviction algorithms